itsIpN/express_bug_tracker/bug-tracker/readme.md

 # Future Enhancements

+Add ability for user to change password & user info (also add profile pictures)

 Add ability to add comments on bugs and projects

+Add Search Bar for Select for User Assignments

 Change authentication from session based to token based